develephant/corona-html5-windowSize-plugin/README.md

 ### getInfo

-Get a Table of window size properties.
+Returns a Table of the browser window size properties.

 ```lua
 windowSize.getInfo()